Better to see Chapter 1 Introduction of Traffic Safety (2004)

 TERMINOLOGY

-this book is devoted to examining the factors that influence the likelihood of
+devoted to examining the factors that influence the likelihood of occurrence

-occurrence and resulting harm from "crashes", the preferred term that
+and resulting harm from "crashes", the preferred term that we have

 purposeful acts for which the term "accident" would be quite

-There are very few traffic fatalities (the small fraction of drownings
+few traffic fatalities (the small fraction of drownings and fire-deaths not

-and fire-deaths not initiated by crashes) for which the term crash is
+initiated by crashes) for which the term crash is inappropriate.

 Collections of observed numbers are referred to as "data" and not "statistics".
 Since this latter term is the name of a branch of mathematics dealing with hypothesis testing and confidence limits, using it to also mean "data" invites needless ambiguity.